Renewable energy: Geopolitics

 In October 2021, European Commissioner for Climate Action Frans Timmermans suggested "the best answer" to the 2021 global energy crisis is "to reduce our reliance on fossil fuels."
 He said those blaming the European Green Deal were doing so "for perhaps ideological reasons or sometimes economic reasons in protecting their vested interests."
 Some critics blamed the European Union Emissions Trading System (EU ETS) and closure of nuclear plants for contributing to the energy crisis.
 European Commission President Ursula von der Leyen said that Europe is "too reliant" on natural gas and too dependent on natural gas imports.
 According to Von der Leyen, "The answer has to do with diversifying our suppliers ... and, crucially, with speeding up the transition to clean energy."

-Health and environmental impact

-Moving to modern renewable energy has very large health benefits due to reducing air pollution from fossil fuels.